IanMiranda43/malbums-client/README.md

 ### Start the server:

-The script will run the migrations and then start the application at the port setted on the `.env` file.
+The script will run the migrations and then start the application at the default port 3000.

 ```bash
 # with npm